University-of-Mons/sismic-tutorial/sismic-tutorial.md

-# Sismic tutorial through example
+# SISMIC tutorial by example

-The purpose of this tutorial is to explain how to implement and test a statechart using the [Sismic library](https://github.com/AlexandreDecan/sismic), through a complete example.
-It will also follow the methodology described in the scientific article [A method for testing and validating executable statechart models](https://doi.org/10.1007/s10270-018-0676-3), that is supported by Sismic.
+The purpose of this tutorial is to explain how to implement and test a statechart using [the SISMIC library](https://github.com/AlexandreDecan/sismic), by a means of a complete example created from scratch.
+We follow the methodology described in the scientific article [A method for testing and validating executable statechart models](https://doi.org/10.1007/s10270-018-0676-3).

 # Context and methodology

-The example in this tutorial is a statechart modelizing the Adaptative Cruise Control feature of a car.
-To create it with sismic and following the scientific article's methodology, we will go through the following steps :
+The example used in this tutorial is a statechart to model and simulate the Adaptative Cruise Control of a car.
+To create the statechart with SISMIC we will go through the following steps :

 1. Design phase
-   1. Design statechart
+   1. Statechart design
       1. Defining the statechart
       2. Integrating code into the statechart
-   2. Define scenarios
+   2. Defining scenarios
-   3. Define properties
+   3. Defining properties
-   4. Enrich statechart with contracts
+   4. Enriching the statechart with contracts
-   5. Define unit tests
+   5. Defining unit tests
-2. Getting results from tests
+2. Getting results from the tests
-3. Interface to External Components
+3. Interfacing to External Components
    1. Integrating the statechart in the code
 4. Second iteration

-A prior work should be done about analysing the problem by making a user-story, a UI mock-up and a component diagram but it will not be covered in this tutorial.
+According to the methodology described in the article, one should first analyse the problem by making a user story, a UI mock-up and a component diagram, but this will not be covered in the current tutorial.

-The methodology also suggests working by iterations.
-This means that we will go through all the aforementioned steps for the Cruise Control feature and then going throught theses steps again to add the Adaptative Cruise Control feature.
+The methodology also suggests to work in an iterative way.
+We will do so by first carrying out all the aforementioned steps for implementing a basic Cruise Control and then iterating over these steps again to add extend the model to an Adaptative Cruise Control.

 # Design phase

 ## Design statechart

-It is suggested to start by designing your statechart on paper or on a software before implementing it for the first time in sismic.
+We suggested that you start designing your statechart on a piece of paper or some software application before actually implementing it for the first time in SISMIC.
+(In our case, we used the statechart modeling capabilities of the Itemis Create tool for creating the statechart model.)

 <p align="center">
    <img src="Cruise_Control/Define_statechart/Statechart.png">
 </p>

-The statechart is in 2 parts.
+The statechart is composed of 2 parts.
 The first part represents the behaviour of a simplified car and the second part represents the Cruise Control behaviour.

 #### Car